kstep/vkrs/CONTRIBUTION.md

   elements into strings.
 - `{=}` — pass the field value intact.
 The field must already be of type `&str`.

-Also it can have closure-like syntax like this:
+Also, it can have closure-like syntax like this:

 ```rust
 album_id: Option<Id> = () => { |value| value.as_ref().map(ToString::to_string).as_ref().map(Borrow::borrow).unwrap_or("") },